CityOfZion/neon-js/source/wallet.rst

 ::

-  import Neon from 'neon-js'
-  Neon.create.balance({net: 'TestNet', address: 'ALq7AWrhAueN6mJNqk6FHJjnsEoPRytLdW'})
+  import Neon from '@cityofzion/neon-js' Neon.create.balance({net: 'TestNet', address: 'ALq7AWrhAueN6mJNqk6FHJjnsEoPRytLdW'})

-  import {wallet, api} from 'neon-js'
+  import {wallet, api} from '@cityofzion/neon-js'
   // This form is useless as it is an empty balance. const balance = new wallet.Balance({net: 'TestNet', address: 'ALq7AWrhAueN6mJNqk6FHJjnsEoPRytLdW'})
   // We get a useful balance that can be used to fill a transaction through api